 Jackson, Robert Houghwood, born 13-02-1892 in Spring Creek Township, Warren County, Pennsylvania,

-the son of William Eldred Jackson and Angelina Houghwout on his family’s farm to and raised in Frewsburg, New York, Jackson graduated from Frewsburg High School in 1909.
+the son of William Eldred Jackson and Angelina, born Houghwout on his family’s farm to and raised in Frewsburg, New York, Jackson graduated from Frewsburg High School in 1909.
 After completing the year at Albany Law School, Jackson returned to Jamestown to complete his studies.
 He passed the New York bar examination in 1913, and then joined a law practice in Jamestown.
 In 1916, he married Irene Alice Gerhardt, in Albany.

 In 1917, Jackson was recruited to work for Penney, Killeen & Nye, a leading Buffalo firm, primarily defending the International Railway Company in trials and appeals.
 In late 1918, Jackson was recruited back to Jamestown to serve as the city’s corporation counsel He passed the New York bar examination in 1913 at the age of 21 and set up practice in Jamestown, New York.
 Over the next 20 years, he became a very successful lawyer in New York State and, through bar association activities, a rising young lawyer nationally.
 Jackson was appointed to federal office by President Franklin Delano Roosevelt